EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ```

 As you can see, we've put them all inside a new `k8s` directory, and further divided them into `db` and `web` sub-directories. `web-*` files went into the `web` directory and `db-*` files went into `db`.
 At this point, the prefixes on the files are a bit redundant so we can remove them.
 After all, we know what component they belong to because of the name of their respective sub-directories.

+> There's already a `k8s` directory in the repo.
+Feel free to get rid of it as we will build it back up from scratch now.

 So it should end up looking like this: